sophiekoonin/localghost/src/about.md

 ## About this site

 As well as being somewhere I occasionally write things, this site is a throwback to the time when web design was a bit more maximalist than it is now, and websites were collections of weird little code snippets you picked up on your internet travels.
-Though hopefully it's a little more accessible and performant than sites were back then.
+Though hopefully it's a little more accessible than sites were back then.

 It's built using the static site generator [Eleventy](https://11ty.dev).